How To Have A Difficult Conversation With Your Spouse (When They Don’t Communicate Well)

 So, is it really that your spouse doesn't have the ability to communicate well?

-Let’s go back to the beginning.
-The “difficult" conversation.
-If you are in a dance something like I’ve described, how might you be making it hard on yourself and your spouse?
+Let’s go back to the beginning to the “difficult" conversation.
+If you are in a dance like something I’ve described, how might you be making it hard on yourself and your spouse?

 First of all, is it difficult for you because you're worrying about it?
 If you have already labeled it “difficult” and labeled your spouse as having an “inability” to communicate, that means you're already worrying and expecting it to not go well.